WookieFPV/expo-build-disk-cache/README.md

   ```

 - **Option B: In a Separate Config File**
   Create a `disk-cache.json` file in your project or home directory.
 This allows per-machine customization without affecting the fingerprint and can be added to `.gitignore`.
 The config file merges with the app config and overrides conflicting settings.
+Also supports the platform specific config folder by using [env-paths](https://github.com/sindresorhus/env-paths?tab=readme-ov-file#pathsconfig).

   ```json
   {